Alan is a longtime hobby farmer who enjoys writing about his experiences with beekeeping, baby ducks, fish ponds, and

 The housing should provide enough room for your goats to move about comfortably, and they seem to love being up off the ground.
 One important thing to remember when dealing with goats is that they are very curious and will nibble on everything.
 When I say everything, I mean everything!
 Make sure you don't leave anything exposed or loose that you do not want to be nibbled, or that could harm your goats if nibbled.

 I think that their nibbling habit is why some people believe they will eat anything, like tin cans!
 Not true, by the way, they seem to harmlessly nibble at everything while only really eating mostly feed and plants.

 Fencing for Your Goats

 Fencing can be a little frustrating to the novice farmer, but with a little research and practice, you will be running miles of fence in no time.
 There are too many choices and methods of fencing to cover here, but I can provide a few tips specifically for goats:

 - Make your fence extra sturdy.
-Goats love nothing more than ram, jump on, and rub their sides against the fence, if it is not strong enough they will not stop until they knock it down.
+Goats love nothing more than ram, jump on, and rub their sides against the fence, and if it is not strong enough, they will not stop until they knock it down.